-Stanislas Wawrinka beats Roger Federer in Monte Carlo Masters final to establish French Open title credentials
+Stanislas Wawrinka beats Federer wins Monte Carlo Masters

 Monte Carlo: Stanislas Wawrinka defeated Swiss compatriot Roger Federer 4-6, 7-6 (7/5), 6-2 yesterday to win the Monte Carlo Masters as the Australian Open champion laid down a marker as a French Open dangerman.

 Stanislas Wawrinka lifts the winners trophy after beating Roger Federer in the Monte Carlo Masters final yesterday.
 Pic/Getty Images.